The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global vehicle recycling market exhibited moderate growth during 2015-2020.
+The global vehicle recycling market reached a value of US$ 20.6 Billion in 2020.
 Looking forward, IMARC Group expects the market to grow at a CAGR of 5.1% during 2021-2026.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Vehicle recycling refers to the process of disassembling automobiles to recover and recycle spare parts, fuel and scrap metals.
 This involves processes such as dismantling, crushing, shredding and material recovery through which magnetic pieces, sheet metals, seats, wheels and other components are retrieved.
 Separation technologies, such as laser, infrared, eddy current and flotation methods, are used to isolate the non-ferrous metals from other materials, which are then sent for re-smelting.
 In addition to this, the reusable components are cleaned, tested and refurbished for resale, while the fluids are drained over an impervious surface and stored for later use.